How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

 When entering the workforce, sport psychologists typically focus on one of three primary specialties:

-• Applied Sports Psychology: Concentrates on teaching the skills necessary for enhancing athletic performance, which includes goal-setting and imagery.
+- Applied Sports Psychology: Concentrates on teaching the skills necessary for enhancing athletic performance, which includes goal-setting and imagery.

-• Clinical Sports Psychology: Blends mental training strategies and psychotherapy as a way to assist clients suffering from mental health problems, such as anxiety, depression, or eating disorders.
+- Clinical Sports Psychology: Blends mental training strategies and psychotherapy as a way to assist clients suffering from mental health problems, such as anxiety, depression, or eating disorders.

-• Academic Sports Psychology: Involves conducting research or teaching at the college or university level.
+- Academic Sports Psychology: Involves conducting research or teaching at the college or university level.

-How Do You Become a Sports Psychologist?
+How to Become a Sports Psychologist

 A combination of physical education and psychology is essential for starting a sport psychology career.
-You’ll need to earn an advanced college degree in the field to have any real shot at a career in sports psychology, which means a master’s degree or higher.
-And you need to have an on-the-ground, sweat-soaked, muscle-burning familiarity with kinesiology and physiology too.
+You'll need to earn an advanced college degree in the field to have any real shot at a career in sports psychology, which means a master's degree or higher.
+And you need to have an on-the-ground, sweat-soaked, muscle-burning familiarity with kinesiology and physiology, too.

 The combination of knowledge and command of mental and physical processes is what makes sports psychologists unique in the field.

-What are the Education Requirements for a Sports Psychology Career?
+Education Requirements for Sports Psychology

 The basic outline for your education is the same for any licensed clinical psychologist.
 Below is the complete educational path to qualifying for licensure: